Gugulethu-Nyoni/pylon/README.md

 # Pylon
-Feature Guard Package for SaaS Applications – A comprehensive solution that enables you to define and manage features, bundle them into pricing tiers, and implement usage metering to track feature consumption accurately.
+Feature Guard and feature metering Package for SaaS Applications – A comprehensive solution that enables you to define and manage features, bundle them into pricing tiers, and implement usage metering to track feature consumption accurately.

 ## SuperAdmin Setup Flow: Theoretical Model Relationships